vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 You've learned to use built-in functions in Python such as ```print()```, ```type()```, and ```str()```.

+We know that `print()` accepts a string (or a set of strings) and prints the string out into the console.
+The `type()` function accepts an object and returns the type of that object.
+The `str()` function accepts an object and returns the string representation of that object.

 *** =instructions
 - Long movies, clearly
 - Short movies, clearly